P- Reviewers Bechtold ML, Chan DSY S- Editor Gou SX L- Editor Ma JY E- Editor Ma S

 The third reason why our finding of a relationship between HBV infection and pancreatic cancer incidence may not be surprising is that the presence of HBV infection protection marker, seroconversion from HBsAg to anti-HBs, which is considered a sign of disease protection, leads to a significantly decreased risk of pancreatic cancer showing an OR of 0.54 in the pooled studies.

-], the findings provided by this meta-analysis should be viewed with caution since more recall and selection bias might be seen in case-control studies.
+As with all meta-analyses of observational studies, our findings might have some limitations.
+First, because five of eight studies used a case-control design[10-12,17,18], the findings provided by this meta-analysis should be viewed with caution since more recall and selection bias might be seen in case-control studies.
 In addition, all the case-control studies were hospital-based and therefore may not fully represent the general population of pancreatic cancer patients, thereby introducing potential for selection bias into our meta-analysis.

-].
+Second, when investigating the association between hepatic virus infection and the risk of pancreatic cancer, the potential residual confounding and the allocation bias, with hepatic virus infection being at different stage and baseline risk of pancreatic cancer would affect the results.
+For example, it is difficult to understand the biological explanation for finding the cancer risk in subjects with chronic infection and not in those with current and active replication of the virus as shown by a positive HBeAg.
+The progression from active hepatitis virus infection to chronic inflammatory response targeted to pancreatic carcinogenesis is still unknown, for there is a lack of such data.
 This incomplete information on HBV/HCV in the pathogenesis of progressive stages limits our knowledge on the true relationship of these oncogenic viruses with pancreatic cancer development.
 Although an increased risk of pancreatic cancer was observed for anti-HBs-seronegative/anti-HBc-seropositive carriers who were previously exposed to HBV without natural immunity, it is very difficult to interpret a pooled analysis of only 2 studies.
 Another issue is that none of the studies directly tested for the presence of markers of hepatitis virus infection in the pancreatic tissue.
 Therefore, a correlation between the level of the markers of HBV/HCV infection in peripheral blood and that in pancreatic tissue could not be established, which would throw some doubt into the reliability of the summary of RRs.
 More research is necessary to assess a dose-response association to examine the influence of viral load on the progression of pancreatic cancer to support biological plausibility.

-] studies provided risk estimated adjusting for smoking, alcohol intake, and diabetes, respectively.
+Third, possible confounding factors and biases that may not have been fully adjusted for in this study exist.
+In fact, risk factors such as cigarette smoking, alcohol intake and diabetes, all of which could increase risk of pancreatic cancer associated with a history of chronic hepatitis virus infection.
+Only 4[2,10-12], 3[2,11], and 4[10-12,17] studies provided risk estimated adjusting for smoking, alcohol intake, and diabetes, respectively.
 The positive association between chronic HBV infection and pancreatic cancer risk was found after adjustment by smoking and alcohol drinking, but no positive correlation was maintained after adjustment by diabetes, suggesting that residual confounding by diabetes modified the association between chronic HBV infection and pancreatic cancer risk.

 Finally, it is also important to realize that there is still a significant heterogeneity observed across studies, mostly due to the diversity of the study designs and the varying incidence of pancreatic cancer and HBV/HCV infection rates may vary from continent to continent.